rickstaa/stable-learning-control/docs/source/control/eval_robustness.rst

     # Disturbance applied to the *OUTPUT* of the environment step function
     "output": {
-        # The disturbance variant used when no variant is given
+        # The disturbance variant used when no variant is given.
         "default_variant": "impulse",
-        # A random noise that is applied at every timestep
+        # A random noise that is applied at every timestep.
         "noise": {
             "description": "Random noise disturbance",
-            # The means and standards deviations of the random noise disturbance
+            # The means and standards deviations of the random noise disturbance.
             "noise_range": {
-                # "mean": np.linspace(80, 155, num=3, dtype=np.int16),  # All obs
+                # "mean": np.linspace(80, 155, num=3, dtype=np.int16),  # All obs.
                 "mean": np.vstack(
                     (
                         np.linspace(80, 155, num=3, dtype=np.int16),  # Obs 1